Looking for support for your finance function? Book a time with an expert.

 iPhone vs. Android

-This spending difference exists despite Android having more active devices globally, over 3 billion compared to iPhone's 1 billion active devices. iPhones offer products at premium prices, while taking in more in spending through less market share, demonstrating that market dominance doesn't necessarily equate to financial leadership in the smartphone industry.
+This spending difference exists despite Android having more active devices globally, over 3 billion compared to iPhone's 1 billion active devices. iPhones offer products at premium prices, while taking in more spending through less market share, demonstrating that market dominance doesn't necessarily equate to financial leadership in the smartphone industry.

 Amazon's Retail Dominance